jlchafardet/hangman-csharp/README.md

 - **Display Fully Guessed Word**: The game displays the fully guessed word in green if the player wins.
 - **Graphical Hangman**: The game displays a graphical representation of the hangman as the player makes incorrect guesses.
 - **Enhanced User Interface**: The game uses colors and text formatting to enhance the display.
 Specific elements like "Word to guess:", "Attempts remaining:", and guessed letters are color-coded.
-- **Game Over and Win Messages**: The game displays a congratulatory message in blue if the player wins and a game over message in blue if the player loses.
+- **Game Over and Win Messages**: The game displays a congratulatory message in green if the player wins and a game over message in red if the player loses.
 - **Score Tracking**: Tracks and displays the player's score based on their performance, saves scores to a JSON file, and maintains high scores.

 ## Future Feature Implementations